top of page

 Step 2: City Field Study

-Even if the petition threshold is met, the City must determine whether the parking conditions justify restrictions.
+The City must conduct a field study to determine whether parking conditions justify restrictions.

-The draft states the City would consider:
+The draft ordinance indicates the City would evaluate:

-• Whether congestion or safety hazards exist
+• Whether congestion, circulation problems, or safety hazards are present

 Important Limitation: Commercial Adjacency

-The draft ordinance specifies:
+The draft ordinance specifies that:

 Parking spaces directly abutting commercial properties may not be designated as resident-only.